About Habitat for Humanity

 Solano-Napa Habitat for Humanity (SNHfH) is an independent affiliate of Habitat for Humanity International, which was founded in Americus, Georgia in 1976.
 More than 1,500 affiliates and 80 national organizations around the world have helped Habitat build, renovate or repair more than 1,000,000 homes worldwide.
 Habitat is currently ranked the 9th largest homebuilder in the United States.

-In its 26 years of existence, Solano-Napa Habitat has built 15 new homes and rehabbed many more in Solano and Napa Counties.
-We are proud to say that this includes the 2 new homes recently completed on Missouri Street in Fairfield, CA.
+Since its inception in 1991, Solano-Napa Habitat has built 18 new homes and rehabbed many more in Solano and Napa Counties.

 Through volunteer labor and tax-deductible donations of money and materials, SNHfH works very hard to be a solution to the affordable housing crisis facing Solano and Napa counties.
 We are financed completely by donations and grants from individuals, corporations, foundations and religious organizations.
 Our ReStore, located at 104 Commerce Ct. in Cordelia, also provides the affiliate with the funds needed for us to continue our mission.